Rouble firms in Moscow, volatile offshore as coupon payment news awaited

 The Moscow stock market stayed largely closed by order of the central bank, and will remain so for the rest of the week.
 Stocks last traded in Moscow on Feb.
 25, after which the central bank imposed restrictions.

-Last week, Russia's central bank banned selling of dollars and euros via banking branches, another step to protect foreign exchange liquidity in local banks as the country was largely cut off from the global financial system by Western sanctions.
+Last week, Russia's central bank banned households from buying cash dollars and euros at banking branches, another step to protect foreign exchange liquidity in local banks as the country was largely cut off from the global financial system by Western sanctions.

+The central bank is now in focus as it will hold a rate-setting meeting on Friday.
+The bank is expected to keep the key rate at 20% and could shed more light on its future plans to regulate financial markets.

 While forex transactions are limited, including with bank accounts and purchases abroad, Russians can still buy and sell forex online, although spreads are wide.